TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 * Orange slimes are annoyed by all the noise caused by piglins
     * They are planning to relocate to the nether ceiling
     * Orange slimes will live in reverse gravity islands
+    * Magma cubes sued orange slimes for IP infringement, so the orange slimes changed from magma slimes to ichor
 * Purple slimes islands got tired of the dumb blue slimes, so they migrated to the end
-    * A new purple slime mob is likely to be found
+    * A new purple slime mob is likely to be found (eventually)
     * Purple slimes are the most advanced of the slimes, some may even wear armor
+    * They actually prefer the name enderslime
 * All slime types have unique names
     * Green slime is often called earth slime, or just generically slime
     * Blue slime is called sky slime
     * Orange slime is called ichor
     * Purple slime is called ender slime
-    * Magma cream is often considered a fifth slime type
+    * Magma cream is often considered a fifth slime type, so is blood

 # Tools